alisivandiy/alisivandiy/README.md

-- Find Your Best In Your Own Mind 🌍
+- Find Your Best In Your Mind 🌍
 - Backend Developer NodeJS - ExpressJS ... 🖥
 - alisivandiy@gmail.com - 0930 672 9022 🎙
 <!---